 Spots Birthday – Curve, Leicester

-Why do we love the theatre so much?
+Why we love musicals for kids so much?

 It is an absolute escape from the modern world, there are no phones allowed, no photographs to be taken.
 You are just submerged into this amazing world of the play.
 There are no adverts, no trailers it is all about the production, no one is selling anything, or promoting anything it is just pure indulgence.